UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 ### Analysis

-In this project we are trying to predict the quality of a given wine sample using its features, composition and characteristics and {multi-class ridge model}
+At the preprocessing stage, we decided to combine the red and white data set as well as group the data in bigger classification, namely “poor”, “normal” and “excellent” for scale “1-4”, “5-6” and “7-9” so as to have bigger sample size.
+We acknowledge that the data is imbalanced, hence instead of only using accuracy based to judge the model performance, we also include f1-score and use it as our main assessment metric. f-1 score is metric that combine both the precision and recall metrics, which focus on the false negative and false positive rate of the data and would be appropriate to use with an imbalanced data set.

-{write more about the models were chosen, paper}
+In this project we are trying to predict the quality of a given wine sample using wine attributes obtained from various physicochemical tests and the {neutral network Multi-layer Perception (MLP) model.
+We decided to pick this model as the model that yield the best after running the various machine learning model through the train dataset and comparing their performance based on f1-score}

-The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: docopt (de Jonge 2018), knitr (Xie 2014), tidyverse (Wickham 2017), kableExtra (Zhu 2020), scikit-learn (Pedregosa et al.
+{write more about paper}

-2011), docoptpython (Keleshev 2014).
-The code used to perform the analysis and create this report can be found [here](https://github.com/athy9193/Wine_Quality_Predictor#usage)
+The Python and R programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following Python and R packages were used to perform the analysis: scikit-learn (Pedregosa et al. 2011), docoptpython (Keleshev 2014), docopt (de Jonge 2018), knitr (Xie 2014), tidyverse (Wickham 2017), kableExtra (Zhu 2020) {to add more based on revised yml}.
+The code used to perform the analysis and re-create this report can be found [here](https://github.com/athy9193/Wine_Quality_Predictor#usage)

 ## Results & Discussion